 Adjustable low thermal expansion coefficient

 Molybdenum has a very low coefficient of thermal expansion while copper has a high coefficient of thermal expansion.
-The molybdenum-copper alloy can be combined into the required low expansion coefficient molybdenum-copper alloy according to different composition ratios, so that they can be combined with the thermal expansion coefficients of other materials to avoid thermal stress damage caused by excessive difference in thermal expansion coefficient.
+The molybdenum-copper alloy can be combined into the required low expansion coefficient molybdenum-copper alloy according to different composition ratios, so that they can be combined with the thermal expansion coefficients of other materials to avoid thermal stress damage caused by excessive differences in thermal expansion coefficient.

 Special high temperature performance